Blackaddr/TouchMIDI/README.md

 This project is an active work in progress:

 April 2020
+- (PARTIALLY DONE) add preset list scrolling
+- update text edit screen to only update when necessary
+- speed up flash saving
+- transfer to onboard flash
 - (DONE) move input control sampling to it's own thread
-- add preset list scrolling
 - (DONE) improve preset select nav screen by only redrawing the lines that needs updating.
 - (DONE) Use updated filed on preset control to only draw that control.
 This will reduce overall flicker.
 - (DONE) fix delay on Preset Control screen when using expression pedal.
 Drawing is slow, we need expression to be very fast!